badriyahaddad/badriyahaddad/README.md

 ---

 ### 📌 Fun Facts:
-- I love creating interactive tutorials using Flutter.
+- I can solve programming problems but I can't solve my own personal problem.
 - Passionate about combining technology with design for impactful branding.

 ---